 The BMTC meets once per month on Saturdays during the school year at Harvard University.
 Each math exploration session begins at 10 and goes to about 12:30 followed by a catered lunch with a chance for participants to talk about teaching.

-If you haven’t made it to a session yet, then this is the time to do it – we’re always welcoming new folks, and the more minds to help the group learn together, the better!
+If you haven’t joined in the math fun by making it to a session yet, then this is the time to do it – we’re always welcoming new folks, and the more minds to help the group learn together, the better!
 We model math as a social event, learning from each other, and enjoying sharing our ideas, and thoughts about teaching with each other.
 Come and be a part of this, and bring a colleague!

 More about the BMTC:

 In our monthly Boston Math Teachers’ Circle meetings you’ll get a chance to work together on intriguing math problems alongside mathematicians from local universities.
 Problems for our sessions are typically chosen by the whole group – we start off by thinking about a particular situation, and then explore mathematical connections and see where it leads us!